aleksandr-m/struts2-actionflow/README.md

 See what's changed - [CHANGELOG](CHANGELOG.md)

+## Contributing

+Found a bug or have a feature request?
+[Create a new issue](https://github.com/aleksandr-m/struts2-actionflow/issues/new) or submit a [Pull Request](https://github.com/aleksandr-m/struts2-actionflow/pulls).

+## Questions

+If you have questions about how to use `struts2-actionflow-plugin` [create a new issue](https://github.com/aleksandr-m/struts2-actionflow/issues/new) or ask a question on [Stack Overflow](http://stackoverflow.com/questions/tagged/struts2-actionflow-plugin).

 ## Installation

 Copy struts2-actionflow-plugin-x.x.x.jar into your classpath (WEB-INF/lib).
 No other files need to be copied or created.